 Abusive Relationship Patterns

 Please note that none of the above is one-off incidents that have happened occasionally.
-It is a pattern of behavior which is manipulative and self-serving in nature, ranging from extreme withdrawal to volatility.
-Sometimes, a mental illness such as a Personality Disorder can be the cause of such behaviors.
+It is a pattern of behavior that is manipulative and self-serving in nature, ranging from extreme withdrawal to volatility.
+Sometimes, a mental illness such as Personality Disorder can be the cause of such behaviors.

 There may be multiple reasons for you choosing to stay in an abusive relationship.
 These may be financial, familial, cultural, or simply not knowing what to do.
 There is a difference between love and abuse and you might even just be mixing the two.
 There are many organizations that can help you with legal, financial and emotional counseling to plan your next steps.

 You can also seek help from a psychotherapist in managing your situation/issues.
 Doing something is better than doing nothing.
 Take charge and seek support.
 You never know what might work or change to make things better.
 Check out the Bonobology panel of counselors whom you can approach for a consultation.

 It can be and there are many ways of knowing.
 Abusers and their sinister tendencies reveal themselves in subtle and complex ways and might be hard to decode.
 If you are feeling suffocated, helpless, voiceless and manipulated – you might be in an abusive relationship.

 Love comes from a place of care and concern.
 Abuse comes from a place of a self-serving attitude.